navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 };
 ```

-This is similar to `styled-components` using the string templates for create styles.
+This is similar to `styled-components` using the string templates to create styles.

-💡 Tip: remember that your component should be wrapper by a `ChakraProvider` to get the `theme` object.
+💡 Tip: remember that your component should be wrapped by a `ChakraProvider` to get the `theme` object.

 ## Using a CSS object